StuartCTS/kcc-demo/gcp-gitops/dummy/readme.md

-Point Argo apps to for non-gitops
+Point Argo apps to this for non-gitops